The PFAS test trusted by firefighters and first responders, now available for everyone!

 At-home testing for PFAS in whole blood is a relatively new approach, but is scientifically proven to be valuable based on multiple research studies.
 Before this approach, most tests were performed on blood serum obtained from a blood-draw by a nurse or phlebotomist.
 This means that much of the published literature focuses on results from blood serum.

 Research has shown that there is a direct link between whole blood and serum PFAS levels.
 The precise ratio varies from compound to compound, with a conversion factor ranging from 0.2 to 2.7 and a median of 2.0.
-A good way to approximate the serum level is by doubling your blood level as reported by the PFAST-24 test.
+A good way to approximate the serum level is by doubling your blood level as reported by the PFAS Core Panel.

 Why are some compounds showing as not detected?